accuRx Batch Messaging is part of accuRx Plus - a premium tier of accuRx Desktop. Learn more about accuRx Plus, including how to get access here.

 No, although this is something we are researching to consider for the future.

-Can I schedule when I want by batch messages to sent?
+Can I schedule when I want my batch messages to send?

 This isn't something we support right now but we'd love to know how you would use this.
-Please do chat to us using the chat icon in the bottom right 👉
+Please do chat with us using the chat icon in the bottom right!

-Why have the messages not saved to the patients records?
+Why have the messages not been saved to the patient's records?

 Saving the message takes about 2 seconds per patient, so if you sent a large batch message, check back later if you haven't seen the messages saved yet.

-If you are using SystmOne, please make sure you accuRx toolbar and SystmOne are open in order to allow saving.
+If you are using SystmOne, please make sure your accuRx toolbar and SystmOne are open in order to allow saving.